 Results from #mbf and #mbfa

 What physical benefits did I get from the “Muscle Burns Fat” duo?
-Unlike “6 Weeks of The Work” which focuses on shoulders, or “80 Day Obsession” which emphasizes the rear end, #mbf and #mbfa is extremely whole-body.
+Unlike “6 Weeks of The Work” which focuses on shoulders, “645” which is about functional training, or “80 Day Obsession” which emphasizes the rear end, #mbf and #mbfa is extremely whole-body.

 Whole-Body Fitness and Lean Muscle Strength: